 - Report distributions from HSAs

-All HSA withdrawals are tax-free as long as you use them for qualified medical expenses.
-“Qualified” covers a wide range of medical and dental expenses, from regular checkups and office visits to surgeries, diagnostic treatments, eyeglasses, physical therapy, psychiatric care and much more.
+- Withdrawals from an HSA are tax-free as long you use the money to pay for qualified medical expenses.
+Eligible expenses cover a wide range of medical and dental expenses, including regular checkups, office visits, surgeries, diagnostic treatments, eyeglasses, physical therapy, psychiatric care and much more.